brettkromkamp/mini-loan-application/README.md

 currently either Java 11 or, the very recently released, Java 17.
 - In relation to [GDPR](https://gdpr-info.eu/) considerations, personal data of the borrowers is not logged when receiving a loan application request.
 An alternative approach to removing the personal data would be to anonymize it.
 - For testing purposes, upon startup, an example loan application is added to the service's repository.
-- The H2 database also provides the ability to access a database using a browser.
+- The H2 database also provides the ability to access the database using a browser.
 If you started the server on the same computer as the browser, open the URL `http://localhost:8080/h2` and provide the driver class of the database, the JDBC URL and user credentials to log in.
+- At this point, the project does not have any unit tests.

 ## Relevant Resources
 - [What is HATEOAS?](https://dzone.com/articles/rest-api-what-is-hateoas)